TabbycatDebate/tabbycat/docs/features/adjudicator-feedback.rst

 You can set the questions that are used on adjudicator feedback forms.
 The only field that is permanently there is the ``score`` field, which is an overall score assessing the adjudicator.
 All other questions (including a generic comments section) must be defined if you want them to be on the form.

+Currently, there are two methods of setting questions:

-The only current method of setting questions is through the :ref:`edit database interface <user-accounts>`.
-Go to the **Edit Database**, then click **Change** next to *Adjudicator feedback questions*.
+- through the :ref:`edit database area <user-accounts>`.
+Go to **Setup** > **Edit Database**, then click **Change** next to *Adjudicator feedback questions*.
 You can add questions here.
+- using the :ref:`importtournament command <importtournament-command>`.

-Most of what you need to know is explained in help text on that page.
+Most of what you need to know is explained in help text in the edit database area.
+(Even if you're using ``importtournament``, you might find the field descriptions in the edit database area helpful.)
 Some more details are here.

 Answer types and options
 ========================